 Quotes that people find helpful often come from either books of Alcoholics Anonymous, daily reading books or books written by spiritual or religious people.
 The other source of useful quotes tend to be people who are motivational speakers, either current or historical.
 People often like these quotes on a daily basis as it can act as a thought reminder.

-People often carry these quotes around with them on a bit of paper, or on their smartphone, so they can refer to it during the day
+People often carry these quotes around with them on a bit of paper, or on their smartphone, so they can refer to them during the day.

-Clean and sober is a phrase normally used by people who have had a problem or addiction with some type of drug or narcotic.
-Getting clean is a phrase used by people in Narcotics Anonymous, as opposed to people in Alcoholics Anonymous refer to themselves as getting sober.
-People who are in both fellowships often uses expression, or people simply use it as a way of confirming they are free of any type of substance they may have been addicted to.
+Clean and sober is a phrase normally used by people who have had a problem / addiction with some type of drug as well as alcohol.
+Getting clean is a phrase used by people in Narcotics Anonymous, as opposed to people in Alcoholics Anonymous who refer to themselves as getting sober.
+People who are in dual fellowships often use both expressions, or people simply use the phrase as a way of confirming they are free of any type of substance they may have been addicted to.

 In sobriety terms, a chip is a type of coin that can be given to people to signify how long they had been clean.
 The chip can have on it a number of days or a number of years depending upon the persons length of sobriety.
-Some people like these as they can carry them around in their pocket or on their key chains as a constant reminder not only of their sobriety, but also how long it si since their last drink.
+Some people like these, as they can carry them around in their pocket or on their key chains, as a constant reminder not only of their sobriety, but also how long it is since their last drink.